-- Maintaining and processing ownership records to ensure accurate ownership information; accurate ownership information is essential for DART programs to ensure that tax statements and various notices are sent to the correct party. - Providing customer service to internal and external stakeholders; this information informs the public on how property tax is generated and applied. - The Photo ID program serves internal staff and generates over 4,000 new and replacement badges each year. - Supporting marketing campaigns that provide tax payment information; this includes providing the use of drop boxes for property tax payments throughout the county that are operational around the November property tax payment due date annually in order for the community to not have to travel to the Multnomah building in order to pay in person. - Collaborating; the team also continually collaborates with other teams and outside partners to further improve online payment options, educate the public on services (i.e., senior deferral, Veteran exemptions, lost check affidavit), and works with title companies regarding ownership changes.
+- Maintaining and processing ownership records to ensure accurate ownership information; accurate ownership information is essential for DART programs to ensure that tax statements and various notices are sent to the correct party. - Providing customer service to internal and external stakeholders; this information informs the public on how property tax is generated and applied. - Supporting marketing campaigns that provide tax payment information; this includes providing the use of drop boxes for property tax payments throughout the county that are operational around the November property tax payment due date annually in order for the community to not have to travel to the Multnomah building in order to pay in person. - Collaborating; the team also continually collaborates with other teams and outside partners to further improve online payment options, educate the public on services (i.e., senior deferral, Veteran exemptions, lost check affidavit), and works with title companies regarding ownership changes.